jlangch/venice/doc/readme/ipc.md

 # Inter-Process-Communication

-Venice Inter-Process-Communication (IPC), is a Venice API that allows application to send and receive messages.
+Venice Inter-Process-Communication (IPC), is a Venice API that allows applications to send and receive messages.
 It enables asynchronous and loosely coupled communication, making it ideal for distributed applications.